San-Diego-Lions/constitution/index.md

 ## Powers of the Board

+### Board Authority

-The Board shall have the sole management of the affairs and concerns of the Club and has the power to perform all acts and deeds as they consider appropriate for the management of the Club.
+The Board shall have the management of the day-to-day affairs and concerns of the Club within the scope of this Constitution and has the power to perform acts and deeds as they consider appropriate for the management of the Club, subject to the following limitations:

+1. **Operational Decisions**: The Board has full authority over routine operations, event planning, team selection, facility bookings, and administrative matters.

+2. **Financial Decisions**: Subject to the spending authorization limits outlined in the Financial Controls section.

+3. **Policy Decisions**: The Board may establish policies and procedures provided they do not conflict with this Constitution or decisions made by general meetings.

+4. **Constitutional Interpretation**: The Board may interpret constitutional provisions for operational purposes, but such interpretations may be reviewed and overridden by membership as outlined in the Member Oversight section.

+### Reserved Member Powers

+The following decisions are reserved to the membership and cannot be made by the Board alone:

+1. Constitutional amendments
+2. Expenditures exceeding limits specified in Financial Controls
+3. Changes to membership categories (but not annual dues amounts)
+4. Dissolution of the Club
+5. Major policy changes affecting member rights or obligations
+6. Disciplinary actions resulting in expulsion
+7. Overriding Board constitutional interpretations

+### Board Dues Authority

+The Board has the authority to set annual dues amounts for all membership categories, provided that:
+1. Dues amounts are included in the annual budget approved by the Board
+2. Any dues increase exceeding 25% from the previous year requires notification to members at least thirty (30) days before the new dues take effect
+3. The Board may establish payment schedules, late fees, and collection procedures

+### Board Meetings and Procedures

-The Board shall meet at least once a month at such time as may be deemed necessary for the transaction of Club business.
+The Board shall meet at least six (6) times per year, with additional meetings called as needed for the transaction of Club business.
+Board meetings may be conducted in person, virtually, or in hybrid format as determined by the Board.

 Notice of every meeting shall be forwarded by the Secretary to each member of the Board at least forty-eight (48) hours prior to such meeting.
+Meeting agendas must be distributed with the meeting notice.
+Board meetings shall not exceed two (2) hours unless extended by majority vote of members present.

-Minutes of all resolutions and proceedings of the Board shall be entered in a book provided for that purpose.
+Minutes of all resolutions and proceedings of the Board shall be entered in a book provided for that purpose and made available to members upon request.

 A majority of the Board (five (5) members) shall form a quorum.

 ## Non-Attendance at Board Meetings